 - Configurations of Corner Platforms

-Figure 26 below shows plan view of the various sizes of corner platforms.
+Figure 26 below shows a plan view of the various sizes of corner platforms.
 Tie bars, which are used to interconnect platform brackets, are also used to interconnect ends of corner platforms to each other or to adjacent working platform brackets.
 In the diagrams below, tie bars and planks are not shown for clarity.

 Care must be taken when dismantling scaffolds as the stability of the scaffold shall be maintained at all times.